DeWereldMorgen: Scholarly interest

-A master thesis has analysed the platform in relation to Apache (another Belgian alternative media website) in 2010, and a post-doctoral linguist analyses it with regards to the Belgian newspaper De Morgen.
+A master thesis has analysed the platform in relation to Apache.be (another Belgian Dutch-language alternative media website) in 2010, and a post-doctoral linguist analyses it with regards to the Belgian newspaper De Morgen.
 It has been contrasted with newspapers De Standaard and De Morgen in a 2015 PhD thesis; in relation to politicization of climate change, and it has been subjected to a case-study of "positionality" and "the environmental justice frame".